-Name Туре State During/ After Reset Description CLK_CFG 1-0 1 Core to CLKIN Ratio Control.
-These pins set the start up clock frequency.
+Name Туре State During/ After Reset Description TDI l (ipu) Test Data Input (JTAG).
+Provides serial data for the boundary scan logic.
+TDO O/T High-Z Test Data Output (JTAG).
+Serial scan output of the boundary scan path.
+TMS l (ipu) Test Mode Select (JTAG).
+Used to control the test state machine. ТСК I Test Clock (JTAG).
+Provides a clock for JTAG boundary scan.
+TCK must be asserted (pulsed low) after power-up or held low for proper operation of the device.
+TRST l (ipu) Test Reset (JTAG).
+Resets the test state machine.
+TRST must be asserted (pulsed low) after power-up or held low for proper operation of the processor.
+EMU O (O/D, ipu) High-Z Emulation Status.
+Must be connected to the Analog Devices DSP Tools product line of JTAG emulators target board connector only.
+CLK_CFG 1-0 1 Core to CLKIN Ratio Control.
+These pins set the startup clock frequency.
 Note that the operating frequency can be changed by programming the PLL multiplier and divider in the PMCTL register at any time after the core comes out of reset.
-The allowed values are: 00 = 8:1 01 = 32:1 10 = 16:1 11 = reserved CLKIN I Local Clock In.
+The allowed values are: 00 = 8:1 01 = 32:1 10 = 16:1 11 = reserved CLKIN 1 Local Clock In.
 Used in conjunction with XTAL.
 CLKIN is the clock input.
 It configures the processors to use either its internal clock generator or an external clock source.
 Connecting the necessary components to CLKIN and XTAL enables the internal clock generator.
 Connecting the external clock to CLKIN while leaving XTAL unconnected configures the processors to use the external clock source such as an external clock oscillator.
 CLKIN may not be halted, changed, or operated below the specified frequency.
-XTAL О Crystal Oscillator Terminal.
+XTAL 0 Crystal Oscillator Terminal.
 Used in conjunction with CLKIN to drive an external crystal.
-RESET I Processor Reset.
+RESET 1 Processor Reset.
 Resets the processor to a known state.
 Upon deassertion, there is a 4096 CLKIN cycle latency for the PLL to lock.
 After this time, the core begins program execution from the hardware reset vector address.
 The RESET input must be asserted (low) at power-up.
-RESETOUT/ RUNRSTIN I/O (ipu) Reset Out/Running Reset In.
+RESETOUT/RUNRSTIN l/O (ipu) Reset Out/Running Reset In.
 The default setting on this pin is reset out.
 This pin also has a second function as RUNRSTIN which is enabled by setting bit 0 of the RUNRSTCTL register.
 For more information, see the ADSP-214xx SHARC Processor Hardware Reference .
-BOOT_CFG 2-0 I Boot Configuration Select.
-These pins select the boot mode for the processor (see Table 9).
-The BOOT_CFG pins must be valid before RESET (hardware and software) is asserted.
+BOOT_CFG 2-0 1 Boot Configuration Select.
+These pins select the boot mode for the processor.
+The BOOT_CFG pins must be valid before RESET (hardware and software) is de- asserted.
+The BOOT_CFG2 pin is only available on the 196-lead package.

-The following symbols appear in the Type column of this table: A = asynchronous, I = input, O = output, S = synchronous, A/D = active drive, O/D = open drain, and T = three-state, ipd = internal pull-down resistor, ipu = internal pull-up resistor.
+The following symbols appear in the Type column of Table 11: $\mathbf{A}$ = asynchronous, $\mathbf{I}$ = input, $\mathbf{O}$ = output, $\mathbf{S}$ = synchronous, $\mathbf{A}/\mathbf{D}$ = active drive, $\mathbf{O}/\mathbf{D}$ = open drain, and $\mathbf{T}$ = three-state, ipd = internal pull-down resistor, ipu = internal pull-up resistor.